netdata/netdata/docs/tutorial/longer-metrics-storage.md

 > process if your system starts running out of RAM, but you can never be too
 > careful.
 Out of memory situations are very bad.

-To actually increase the `history` setting, you need to edit your `netdata.conf` file.
-In most installations, you'll find it at `/etc/netdata/netdata.conf`.
-Other operating systems place it at `/opt/netdata/etc/netdata`.
-Use the text editor of your choosing.
+To actually increase the `history` option, you need to edit your `netdata.conf` file.
+In most installations, you'll find it at `/etc/netdata/netdata.conf`, but some operating systems place it at `/opt/netdata/etc/netdata`.
+Use the text editor of your choosing and replace the `history` setting with the number of seconds you'd like to store.

 How much RAM will a longer history use?
 Well, let's use a little math.